hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 playback additionally with info captured manually or automatically (during the game or later).
 This can include

-* game actions captured like goal, good or bad pass, penalty, cards, ...
+* game actions captured like goal, kick/tackle/... and good/bad pass/..., penalty, cards, ...

 * color coding of